-The Management Team can approve leave for up to ten school days.
+The Management Team can approve special leave for up to ten school days in extreme circumstances.
 If you want your child to have additional leave of more than ten days in a school year then you must submit a special request to the truancy officer (leerplichtambtenaar).
 This is only granted in very exceptional cases.